Title 2A

 e.
 If a board member vacates before the expiration of the member's term a board position that was nominated by one of the entities listed in subsection C.2. of this section, the entity that nominated the person to the board position shall nominate an eligible replacement to serve out the balance of the vacated term.
 If a board member vacates before the expiration of the member's term a board position that was appointed by the executive under subsection C.3.b. of this section, the executive shall appoint an eligible replacement to serve out the balance of the vacated term.

-a. oversee the distribution of veterans, seniors and human services levy proceeds dedicated to promoting housing stability, healthy living, financial stability, social engagement and service system access and improvement for veterans and military servicemembers and their respective families, seniors and their caregivers and vulnerable populations, consistent with Ordinance 18555, Section 4.B.1. through 4.B.3.;
+1. Oversee the distribution of veterans, seniors and human services levy proceeds dedicated to promoting housing stability, healthy living, financial stability, social engagement, and service system access and improvement for the levy's priority populations;

-c. adopt bylaws governing how the board discharges its duties, which bylaws shall specifically provide for a procedure by which the board or any of its committees may identify and provide advice to the county council or the executive on matters that affect the veterans, seniors and human services levy specifically or the veterans, seniors and human services levy's priority populations generally;
+3. Adopt bylaws governing how the board discharges its duties, which bylaws shall specifically provide for a procedure by which the board or any of its committees may identify and provide advice to the county council or the executive on matters that affect the veterans, seniors, and human services levy specifically or the veterans, seniors and human services levy's priority populations generally;

-f. collaborate amongst the board's committees to achieve investment and oversight coordination of the entire veterans, seniors and human services levy, with each committee specifically focused on overseeing the expenditure of proceeds for its respective veterans, seniors and human service levy priority population and each committee specifically focused on providing advice on matters that uniquely affect its respective veterans, seniors and human service levy priority population:
+6.a.
+Collaborate amongst the board's committees to achieve investment and oversight coordination of the entire veterans, seniors, and human services levy, with each committee specifically focused on overseeing the expenditure of proceeds for its respective veterans, seniors, and human service levy priority population and each committee specifically focused on providing advice on matters that uniquely affect its respective veterans, seniors and human service levy priority population.

 Sections: